-The facilities available at the Institute include a Departmental Library, an Archive Cell, Information Bureau, a Recording Studio and a Computer Laboratory.
+The facilities available at the Institute include a Departmental Library, an Archive Cell, Information Bureau, a Recording Studio, Home Theatre and a Computer Laboratory.
 A special mention may be made of the centuries old rare palm leaf and paper manuscripts, rare books and journals collections which are protected and preserved scientifically.
-This collection was possible due to the special financial assistance given by institutions such as the Department of Culture, National Archives for Preservation and Publication and University Grants Commission.
+This collection was possible due to the special financial assistance given by institutions such as the Department of Culture, National Archives for Preservation and Publication grant from University Grants Commission.
 Among the more acclaimed publications are Shri Bhagavatho, (A Tulu Epic) Kadangodlu Shankara Bhat’s unpublished writings, The Initial Phase of Kannada Novels, Peruvayi Subbayya Shetty’s Tulu Proverbs, An Anthology of Ancient Yakshagana Works, Essays of Coastal Karnataka, Short Stories of Coastal Karnataka, Kannada Journals and Woman, The Relevance of Editorials etc.

-At present, the Institute is involved in four major research projects funded by the Government of Karnataka and they are 1.
+At present, the Institute is completed in four major research projects funded by the Government of Karnataka and they are 1.
 Regional Languagues 2.
 The Cultural Glossary of D.K., Udupi and Kodagu Districts, 3.
 The Ritual Traditions of D.K.
 Udupi and Kodagu Districts.
 4. The Organizations and Movements in D.K.
 Udupi and Kodagu Districts.

-1).
-Excellent academic and infrastructural facilities
+- Excellent academic and infrastructural facilities

-2).
-Quality in teaching learning and research
+- Quality in teaching learning and research

-3).
-Preserve regional languages, folklore and culture
+- Preserve regional languages, folklore and culture

-4).
-Study literature beyond conventional norms and project it as a knowledge system
+- Study literature beyond conventional norms and project it as a knowledge system

-5).
-Provide an ambience to think critically and act creatively
+- Provide an ambience to think critically and act creatively

 The S.V.P Institute of Kannada Studies has been conducting M.A and Ph.D. courses in Kannada Literature.
 Over the years it has also emphasized a study of local cultures and languages.
-The faculty members have interested themselves in not merely traditional literary studies but also folklore, culture and ethnic studies.
+The faculty members have interested themselves in not merely traditional literary studies but also folklore, culture women’s study and ethnic studies.

 The Departmental Library contains not merely books that have been donated by various benefactors but also a rare collection of Palm manuscripts.
-It also possesses a rare collection of newspapers and periodicals of 20th century such as Swadeshabhimani, Navayuga, Suhasini, Shrekrishna Sukti,Vasantha, Jeevana.
+It also prossesses a rare collection of newspapers and periodicals of 20th century such as Swadeshabhimani, Navayuga, Suhasini, Shrekrishna Sukti,Vasantha, Jeevana.

 Interested students and faculty have come together to establish a museum which has preserved local antiques and artefacts related to worship and culture in the region.
-The Dr. Dayananada Pai Sri Satish Pai Yakshagana study Centre too is run under the direction of the departmental faculty.
+The Dr. Dayananada Pai and Sri Satish Pai Yakshagana study Centre too is run under the direction of the departmental faculty.